tidymodels/tidymodels.org/learn/develop/filtro/index.html.md

 toc: true
 toc-depth: 3
 include-after-body: ../../../resources.html
+r-packages:
+  - filtro
+  - modeldata
+  - S7
 ---

 ## Introduction

-To use code in this article,  you will need to install the following packages: filtro and modeldata.
+To use code in this article,  you will need to install the following packages: filtro, modeldata, and S7.

 Currently, there are 6 filters in filtro and many existing score objects.
 A list of existing scoring objects [can be found here](https://filtro.tidymodels.org/articles/filtro.html#available-score-objects-and-filter-methods).
 However, you might need to define your own scoring objects.
 This article serves as a guide to creating new scoring objects and computing feature scores before performing ranking and selection.